 Transport links: Served by the local train links; just a two-minute walk away from East Croydon and West Croydon stations.
 From there it is only 12 minutes into central London.
 The tram link provides easy access around the town.

-Nightlife: Croydon High Street is packed with themed bars and nightclubs and the town offers a range of cinemas, theatres, bars and cafes.
+Nightlife: Croydon High Street is packed with themed bars and nightclubs while the town offers a range of cinemas, theatres, bars and cafes.